jgjin/not-quite-an-expert/content/posts/not_yours_to_share.md

 "Really, B, who?"

-I expected B to list roles, e.g. "my co-worker" or "my cousin."
+I expected B to list roles, e.g. "my coworker" or "my cousin."
 To my surprise, B listed some names.

 "Hold on, B. I'm going to forget those names.
 I don't think you should share by name."